sravans578/Stray-Spirit/ReadMe_Aadesh_B00802629.txt

 Readme file for the Work done by Aadesh Shah (B00802629) for Assignment 2:

+Note: Since we are using Angular 7 and Material design for it, W3 validations won't be possible by just copy-pasting the HTML and CSS source code as Angular and Material design provides a lot of different selectors and dependencies on HTML structure.
+We have ensured that we have followed the W3 standards for creating web pages

 Pages Developed by Me -

 Login Page (path - http://localhost:4200/login),
 Register Page (path - http://localhost:4200/register),
 Profile Page (path - http://localhost:4200/profile),
 Profile Inventory Page (path - http://localhost:4200/profile/inventory)

+Please check the Installation_steps.pdf file provided in the zip and on Git to compile and Run my application

 Login Page -